Hornby Railways: Tri-ang Hornby: 1964–1972

 In 1964, Lines Bros Ltd., the parent company of rival Tri-ang Railways, purchased Meccano Ltd., and merged Hornby and Tri-ang into Tri-ang Hornby.
 The former Hornby line was discontinued in favour of Tri-ang's less costly plastic designs.
 The Hornby Dublo tooling was sold to G & R Wrenn, which continued to make most of the loco range and 'superdetail' rolling stock.
-Remaining stocks of 0 gauge were either scrapped or sold to the local retailer Hattons Model Railways.
+Remaining stocks of 0 gauge were either scrapped or sold to the local retailer Hattons Model Railways; it took Hattons about 30 years to sell off the stock.

 Hornby Railways: 1972–1980

 The Tri-ang group was disbanded in 1971 when Meccano Ltd's owner Lines Bros. filed for bankruptcy.
 The former Tri-ang Hornby was sold to Dunbee-Combex-Marx, becoming Hornby Railways in 1972.
 By 1976 Hornby was facing challenges from Palitoy and Airfix, both of which were producing high quality detailed models.
 Detail on the models was upgraded to make the product line more attractive to adult hobbyists.